-The following infractions are considered good cause for discipline at Citrus College and are based on local, state and federal law, as well as Citrus Community College District Board Policy 5500 and Administrative Procedure 5520.
+The following conduct shall constitute good cause for discipline, including but not limited to the removal, suspension, or expulsion of a student, and are based on local, state and federal law, as well as Citrus Community College District Board Policy 5500 and Administrative Procedure 5520.

-- Causing, attempting to cause, or threatening to cause physical injury to another person; - 2.
-Possessing, selling or furnishing any firearms, knives, explosives, or other dangerous objects.
-This also applies to copies or models of these items.
-The exception occurs when the student has obtained prior written permission from a Citrus College employee to possess the items mentioned above.
-The superintendent/president must approve the request; - 3.
-Unlawfully possessing, using, selling, offering to sell, furnishing, or being under the influence of, any controlled substance, such as alcoholic beverages or intoxicants of any kind and unlawfully possessing, offering, arranging, or negotiating the sale of any drug paraphernalia; - Committing or attempting to commit robbery or extortion; - Causing or attempting to cause damage to District property or to private property on campus;
+- 1. Causing, attempting to cause, or threatening to cause physical injury to another person; - 2.
+Possession, sale or otherwise furnishing any firearm, knife, explosive, or other dangerous object, including but not limited to any facsimile firearm, knife, or explosive, unless, in the case of possession of any object of this type, the student has obtained prior written permission from a District employee with the concurrence of the Superintendent/President; - Unlawful possession, use, sale, offer to sell, or furnishing, or being under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the California Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind; or unlawful possession of, or offering, arranging, or negotiating the sale of any drug paraphernalia, as defined in California Health and Safety Code Section 11014.5;

-- Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus; - Willfully or persistently smoking in any area where smoking is prohibited by law or by college or District regulation; - 8.
-Committing sexual harassment; - Engaging in unlawful harassing or discriminatory behavior based on race, gender, religion, age, national origin, disability, or any other protected characteristic or classification, defined by law; - 10.
-Willful misconduct resulting in injury or death to a student or to District personnel and/or willful misconduct resulting in cutting, defacing, or other injury to any real or personal property owned by the District or on the Citrus College campus; - 11.
-Disruptive behavior, willful disobedience, open and persistent defiance, or persistent abuse of District personnel; - 12.
-Cheating, plagiarizing (including plagiarism in student publications), or engaging in other forms of academic dishonesty; - Committing dishonesty, forgery, alteration or misuse of District documents, records or identification; or knowingly furnishing false information to the District; - 14.
-Unauthorized entry of District facilities; - 15.
-Committing lewd, indecent or obscene conduct on District-owned or controlled property, or at District-sponsored or supervised functions; - 16.
-Engaging in obscene, libelous, or slanderous expressions, or expressions that incite students to behave in a manner that creates a clear and present danger to students and staff, or incite the commission of unlawful acts on District premises;
+- 4. Committing or attempting to commit robbery or extortion; - Causing or attempting to cause damage to District property or to private property on campus; - 6.
+Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus; - 7.
+Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the District; - 8.
+Committing sexual harassment as defined by law or by District Board Policies and Adminis-trative Procedures; - 9.
+Engaging in harassing or discriminatory behavior based on disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other status protected by law; - 10.
+Willful misconduct which results in injury or death to a student or to District personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus; - 11.
+Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel; - 12.
+Cheating, plagiarizing (including plagiarism in a student publication), or engaging in other academic dishonesty; - 13.
+Dishonesty, forgery, alteration or misuse of District documents, records or identification; or knowingly furnishing false information to the District; - 14.
+Unauthorized entry upon or use of District facilities.